-Deletes a specified connection from the table of known connections maintained by the controller.
+Deletes a specified connection from the table of known connections maintained by the controller, whether or not the host adapter is still physically connected to a controller port.

 The table of known host connections is maintained in the controller's memory.
 Once a connection is added to the table, it stays there, even if the physical connection between host adapter and controller port is severed.
-The only way to remove a connection from the table is through the DELETE connections command.
+The only way to remove a connection from the table is through this command.